 What are your goals for today, this week, this month?
 You decide.
 It is totally up to you.
 Please write them down.

 You have done this before (to set goals for yourself), but you have failed to stay on track.
 Remember?
 We discussed this in the Self-Discovery interview.
-You, yourself, said that you thought that a good part of the reason that you have failed to stay on course has been that you are just plain lazy.
+You, yourself, said that you thought that part of the reason that you have failed to stay on course has been that you have a Mind-Based Habit of Low Self-Exertion (MBH-LSE).
 So, if nothing changes, nothing changes.
-Unless something changes, you will almost certainly revert back to your usual pattern of quitting before you finish with the goals that you have set.
+Unless something changes, you will almost certainly revert back to your usual pattern of quitting before you finish with the reasonable goals that you have set for yourself.

-This is were your Get Help Get Active anti-laziness coach comes in.
-The relationship that you build with your coach will be the difference.
+This is were your Get Help Get Active encouraging friend comes in.
+The relationship that you build with them can make a difference.

-Unfortunately, people (especially lazy ones) tend to find creative ways to eliminate coaches from their lifes.
+Unfortunately, people (especially those who suffer from MBH-LSE) tend to find creative ways to eliminate encouraging friends (or coaches) from their life.
 That is a problem.
 Lets prepare for that by anticipating possible issues that could come up, which might cause the relationship to disintegrate: